Home Pest Library Ants Fire Ants

 The burning pain from a sting usually peaks within the first few minutes and fades over about 30 to 60 minutes.
 The white pustule (pus-filled bump) forms over the sting site within 24 hours and typically persists for seven to ten days.
 Itching can continue through most of that window.
 Do not break or scratch the pustule because that introduces bacteria and slows healing.
 If you notice spreading redness, streaking, or increasing pain beyond day 3, that may indicate secondary bacterial infection and you should contact your healthcare provider.

-No, and any company claiming otherwise is being honest about something else.
-Fire ants are established across the southern United States and there is no current method to eradicate them at the regional level.
-What is achievable is sustained suppression.
-Quarterly broadcast bait plus a perimeter barrier keeps a property mound-free in nearly all cases.
+No, and any company claiming otherwise is not being honest.
+Fire ants are established across the southern United States and there is no current method to permanently eliminate them at the regional level.
+Pest management authorities classify them as a persistent suppression challenge, not a pest you can fully remove.
+Research on red imported fire ant management consistently confirms that the goal is sustained population suppression through quarterly treatment, not one-time permanent removal.
+Quarterly broadcast bait plus the Scorched Earth Barrier keeps a property mound-free in nearly all cases.
 Skip a season and reinfestation begins immediately because scout workers from surrounding yards are constantly testing your perimeter.

-Multi-queen fire ant colonies share workers across property lines, so an untreated neighboring yard does become a reinfestation source for your property.
-The Scorched Earth Barrier at your foundation perimeter is built specifically for this scenario.
+Yes, and this is one of the most common reinfestation patterns in Collin County.
+Multiple-queen fire ant colonies share workers across property lines, so an untreated neighboring yard does become a reinfestation source for your property.
+The Scorched Earth Barrier at your foundation is built specifically for this scenario.
 Quarterly barrier treatments intercept scout workers before they cross into your yard.
-You cannot eliminate the source colony if you do not have access to it, but you can prevent it from establishing on your property.
+You cannot remove the source colony if you do not have access to it, but you can prevent it from establishing on your property.

 You can, but partial DIY treatment frequently makes professional treatment harder.
-Repellent products applied to one mound push the colony to relocate, which means the queen is in a new spot before our broadcast bait reaches her.
-If you want to handle some treatment yourself, stick to non-repellent bait products.
+Repellent products applied to one mound push the colony to relocate, which means the queen is in a new spot before broadcast bait reaches her.
+If you want to handle some treatment yourself, stick to non-repellent bait products (the kind workers walk through and carry back to the colony without detecting).
 Repellent dusts and sprays should be left to a professional treatment plan that accounts for them.
-Please let us know what you have already used so we can adjust the protocol.
+Let your technician know what you have already used so the protocol can be adjusted.

 What's Bugging You?

-Broadcast bait, mound treatment, and the Scorched Earth Barrier across McKinney, Allen, Frisco, Plano, and the rest of Collin County.
+We broadcast bait across the entire yard, treat every active mound directly, and run the Scorched Earth Barrier across McKinney, Allen, Frisco, Plano, and the rest of Collin County.

 12Stops Per Day

-Spray and Pray companies hit the visible mound and move to the next stop.
-Their route is 20-plus stops a day.
-Ours caps at 12.
+Other companies run 20+ stops a day.
+We cap at 12.
 The extra time is what it takes to broadcast bait the entire yard, treat active mounds directly, and install the Scorched Earth Barrier that intercepts scouts coming from your neighbors.